TELEMEDICINE TALK

 *Article provided by the National Rural Health Association.

-Episode 4: Telemedicine curriculum creates a
+Episode 4: Telemedicine curriculum creates a family-centered experience

 As part of its 2020 CARES Act Telehealth Award from HRSA, Family Voices National has created a telemedicine curriculum aimed at the essentials for a family-centered experience.
 The curriculum includes four webinars on connectivity, technology, how telemedicine works, and what to expect from the first virtual appointment.